 What is Data Lake?

-Are you wondering why it is called a data lake?
-For that, we need to understand what a data mart is.
+We need to understand what a data mart First for the answer.
 Datamart can be considered as a repository of summarized data for easy understanding and analysis.

-Pentaho CTO James Dixon was the person who first used the term data lake.
-As per him, a data mart is like packaged and cleaned drinking water that is ready for consumption.
+Pentaho CTO James Dixon was the person who first used the term As per him, a data mart is like packaged and cleaned drinking water that is ready for consumption.